Andy Ibáñez Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA among all league pitching staffs (3.76).
+- The Mariners have the fifth-ranked team ERA among all MLB pitching staffs (3.76).

-- Mariners pitchers combine to allow the third-fewest home runs in baseball (89 total, one per game).
+- The Mariners give up the second-fewest home runs in baseball (92 total, one per game).

-- In his most recent time out on Saturday against the Houston Astros, the righty tossed seven innings, allowing no earned runs while surrendering five hits.
+- In his last time out on Friday, July 7 against the Houston Astros, the right-hander went 6 2/3 innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.